ggpwnkthx/alpine-composer/README.md

 The filename for all profiles must be prefixed with "mkimage." and have the file extension ".sh" or they will not be recognized.
 For example, the correct filename format is: mkimage.profilename.sh

 Although not a hard requirement, any overlay scripts should be prefixed with "genapkovl-" for consistency.
+### EXAMPLE
+The EXAMPLE profile is set as the default in the build.sh file.
+#### mkimage.EXAMPLE.sh
+This profile starts off by using the "abstract" profile, which just makes things a little bit easier when trying to build for multiple architechtures.
+It then sets some basic meta-data, adds the apache2 apk, defines the overlay script, and then keeps everything else default - but exposes the variables so you can see what is available for tweaking.
+#### genapkovl-EXAMPLE.sh
+The comments in the example overlay script are fairly descriptive, but in general this script shows you how to make/add files and directories, set permissions.
+Take a look at the shared_functions.sh script for some functions that are used a lot.